We’re voluntarily sharing our gender pay gap data in our efforts to be a fair, inclusive and transparent organisation.

 In April 2019, there was almost no median gender pay difference at the National Housing Federation.
 We are really pleased that our gender pay gap has improved from last year, when the difference was 14.6%.

 This is due to efforts to close the gap as swiftly as possible and we now have better female representation amongst senior staff, including the appointment of a female chief executive and other female colleagues.
-We are proud to be an organisation where more than half of our senior leadership team are now women.

 We are also aware that as a small organisation, a relatively small number of staff changes can have a big impact on our gender pay gap.